qiskit-community/qiskit-aqt-provider/docs/migrating.rst

 Providers
 ---------

 The AQT provider now exposes individual providers for each kind of AQT backend (cloud, direct access, and offline simulator).
-The main :class:`AQTProvider <qiskit_aqt_provider.AQTProvider>` class is now only a factory for these individual providers.
+The main :class:`AQTProvider <qiskit_aqt_provider.aqt_provider.AQTProvider>` class is now only a factory for these individual providers.
 For example, instead of:

 .. code-block:: python